vincenteof/vincenteof-obsidian/400 - Zettelkasten/The Paradigm Shift SORA2 May Bring.md

 # The Paradigm Shift SORA2 May Bring

-The scarity of a well-made vlog is disappearing because of SORA2.
-All industries related to vision and media will face a hard time since there will be infinite supply of this kind of resources.
+The scarcity of well-made vlogs is vanishing because of SORA 2.
+All industries related to visual content and media will face a tough time, as there will soon be an infinite supply of such material.
-In the past, I will give a like to a boilerplate vlog as long as it's well made and the person is charming.
-The fortune these kols capture will flow to other people or comp
+In the past, I would “like” a boilerplate vlog as long as it was well-produced and the creator appeared charming.
+But the fortune once captured by these KOLs will soon flow to others or to companies themselves.
+Since AI still struggles with long-form storytelling, professional actors are relatively safe for now.
+However, most influencers on YouTube, TikTok, and even OnlyFans may disappear within a few years.
+The value they once captured will shift toward companies like OpenAI and NVIDIA.
+SORA 2 itself is also highly addictive.
+It satisfies people’s desire to dream.
+I believe it’s an early glimpse of how _world models_ will begin to shape human life.

 # References